How to Stop Being Obsessive in a Relationship: 10 Steps

 3. Get to the root of the feeling

-Behind every obsession is usually some sort of underlying feeling, like fear or anxiety.
+Behind every obsession, there is usually some underlying feeling, such as fear or anxiety.
 It might be time to dig deeper if you can’t figure out how not to obsess over someone.
 What are you really feeling?

 Maybe you’re obsessing over your partner because you’ve been hurt in the past, and you’re fearful they will betray you.
 Whatever the case, dealing with the underlying feeling can help you to become less obsessive.